EffGen: Enabling Small Language Models as Capable Autonomous Agents: Framework

-Ablation studies (Appendix~\ref{app:ablations}) show that complexity-based routing outperforms always-single and always-multi strategies by 6.4-11.2\%, with thresholds $\tau \in [6.0, 8.0]$ performing within 1-2\% of optimal.
+Ablation studies (Appendix~\ref{app:complexity_routing_detailed}) show that the default threshold $\tau = 7.0$ gives the best accuracy-efficiency tradeoff, with accuracy stable within 1\% for $\tau \in [6.0, 8.0]$ and degrading outside that range.
 While task complexity estimation builds on prior work in query difficulty prediction~\cite{benedetto2023survey, ding2024hybrid, meng2025query}, our contribution is a five-factor formulation tailored to agent routing, executed pre-inference, with empirically calibrated weights and thresholds for SLMs.